-There are so many great options for what you can eat your baked oatmeal with.
-I love eating my pumpkin baked oats with a spoonful of greek yogurt, maple syrup, honey, or even peanut butter or almond butter.
+There are so many great options for what you can eat your pumpkin coffee baked oatmeal with.
+I love eating mine with a spoonful of greek yogurt, maple syrup, honey, or even peanut butter or almond butter.
 In addition, feel free to top your baked oats with extra pecans!
 Such a delicious and healthy way to start your day.

 Frequently Asked Questions